SophieWalden/selfDrivingCarGeneticAlgo/README.md

 Using my new and improved genetic algorithim that fixes a bunch of previous bugs, this one actually finds a solution evauntally.
 It runs a bit slow as doing 25 cars at once, with all the calculations might not be the best, but you can expirement with lower population it just takes longer to converge on the optimal solution.

+1/21/20 Update: Improved speeds by 2-3 times which should mean you can try higher populations easier.
+25 Population goes as fast as 10 Population pre-patch and I'm probably gonna optimize this more in the future

 (The blue car is the best one from last generation)

 THINGS TO MESS WITH IF YOU WANT TO: